HakaiInstitute/juvenile-salmon/README.md

 The Hakai Institute Juvenile Salmon Program was launched in the spring of 2015 in a collaborative partnership with UBC, SFU, Salmon Coast, Pacific Salmon Foundation, and DFO.
-The program operates in the Discovery Islands and Johnstone Strait (Figure 1) and thus provides information on the health of juvenile Fraser River salmon after passage through:
+The program operates in the Discovery Islands and Johnstone Strait of Coastal British Columbia and thus provides information on the health of juvenile Fraser River salmon after passage through:
 1) Strait of Georgia – stratified high plankton biomass zone; and
 2) Discovery Islands & Johnstone Strait – highly-mixed low-plankton-biomass zone, and